 Ceylon Tobacco Sued for a Smoker’s Death

 Ceylon Tobacco Company PLC (CTC), a British American Tobacco (BAT) subsidiary, is the sole manufacturer of cigarettes in Sri Lanka, with a 99% market share for cigarette sales.
 Further, until the implementation of National Authority on Tobacco and Alcohol (NATA) Act in 2006, CTC advertised and directly promoted their cigarettes to the Sri Lankan public.
 Tobacco companies have been successfully sued for causing death and disease in their consumers in countries such as United States of America (USA) and Canada.
 Such litigations enabled smokers and their families to obtain compensations for the damage caused by the products of tobacco companies.
 Further, they led to outcomes beyond monetary compensation for smokers and their families.
 In USA, the Master Settlement Agreement (MSA), the agreement to settle around 400 such litigations, led to compensation of the healthcare costs for the government due to tobacco use, to advancement of information available in public domain on internal unethical conduct of tobacco companies, and to drawing attention to the need for rigorous tobacco control actions such as band on advertisement and promotion.
 Canada also reports a success story in this regard and Australia is reportedly contemplating litigation as the next step for controlling tobacco.
-Please see Lawsuits against Tobacco Companies: Global Examples and USA Master Settlement Agreement for more details.
+Please see Prosecutions against Tobacco Companies: Global Examples and Master Settlement Agreement (MSA) USA for more details.

 KS Perera filed a lawsuit against CTC in the District Courts Colombo (D.C.
 Colombo Case No. 21163/M).
 He sought recovery of damages caused by the cancer he got because of smoking cigarettes manufactured by the CTC.
 Perera passed away before the conclusion of the lawsuit.
 After his death, Lalitha Padmini, the wife of KS Perera made an application to be substituted as the plaintiff.
 The Colombo District Courts refused the appeal “on the basis that the cause of action claimed by the plaintiff’s husband was personal to him and did not survive his death.”